aanykanen/selection-recommender/README.md

 ## Introduction

 For my master's thesis I implemented a hybrid recommendation system that could be utilized in libraries for selecting books.
 The system combines a heuristics based system and a machine learning model to produce recommendations.
 The system works based on circulation logs and book metadata.
 There are two components in the system: frontend and backend.
 Each of these components have their respective dependencies.
-Backend dependencies are listed in README.md file located in backend folder and frontend dependencies are listed in package.json file located in frontend folder.
-Backend is built with Python and frontend with React. <b>By no means this system is production ready, it is a part of research.</b>
+Backend is built with Python and frontend with React. <b>By no means this system is production ready or aims to be commercial, it is solely a part of research.</b>

 ## Thesis